Tango Initiation: Beginner 6 week series

 For the curious and cautious!
 Get a taste of Argentine tango without committing to one of our Tango Initiation courses.
 The Tango Taster classes are drop-in based so you can just show up.
 Come alone, come with your significant other, or come with friends.
 We rotate partners so no need to bring one, but staying with a partner is also welcome.
 No dance experience required!
 Left feet welcome!
 Our weekly social dance at the 18th Street Lounge follows this single, one-hour class.

-Mercurio Music Sessions (All levels)
+Mercurio Music Sessions (all levels)

 The Mercurio Music Sessions explore the deep rhythmic foundations of tango music.
 Learn to think like musicians by discovering the concepts and language that musicians use when they play.
 Understand what you are hearing and dancing to and thereby broaden and refine your musicality on the dance floor.
-The Mercurio Music Sessions are taught by Brett Lemley, the Director of the Tango Mercurio Community Orchestra and Music Program manager.
+The Mercurio Music Sessions are taught by Brett Lemley, the Director of the Tango Mercurio Community Orchestra and Live Music Program manager.

-Leading Ladies (AB or above)
+Women’s Leading (advanced beginner or above)

 For women who want to explore the leading role.
 One of the best ways to understand what the leaders need from you is to try leading!
 Learning to lead deepens a woman's relationship to the music and taps her gifts of assertiveness; decision-making, spatial awareness and more.
 These discoveries can be incorporated back into a woman’s following, or simply enjoyed for their own sake.
 Many women find that knowing the leading role gives them more choices and freedom in the milonga.

-Men's Following (INT or above)
+Men's Following (intermediate or above)

 For men who want to explore the following role.
 Legend has it that at one time, men were only allowed to dance with each other, at the men’s practicas of Buenos Aires, until they were skilled enough to go to the milongas and dance with women.
 Men who study the following role possess a greater awareness of their partner’s experience and adapt more readily to her movement and unique musical responses.